-We've all done it - picked up a pot of herbs in a local supermarket and brought them home to watch curl up and die.
+We've all done it - picked up a pot of herbs at the shops and brought them home to watch curl up and die.

 Just to reassure you, you're not a lousy grower.
 It's what these pots are designed to do.